willemneal/docs/details/debugging.md

 ## Overriding `abort`

 As mentioned above, assertions require that an implementation of the `abort` interface is present, which by default is imported as `abort` from within the `env` module, handling aborts externally.
-This can be overridden by specifying a custom abort handler through `--use abort=index/myAbort` \(here: a function named `myAbort` in the `index` file\) or the abort interface can be disabled completely \(just trapping with an `unreachable`\) through `--use abort=`.
+This can be overridden by specifying a custom abort handler through `--use abort=assembly/index/myAbort` \(here: a function named `myAbort` in `assembly/index.ts`\) or the abort interface can be disabled completely \(just trapping with an `unreachable`\) through `--use abort=`.
 The signature of the abort function, if overridden, is:

 ```typescript
 function abort(